-In this study, the design matrix is chosen in the way that there is a low-dimensional linear dependency in the high-dimensional covariates.
+In this study, the design matrix is chosen so that there is a low-dimensional linear dependency in the high-dimensional covariates.
 The collected covariates are highly correlated when $r$ is much smaller than $p$.
-It is known that the collinearity and high dimensionality add difficulty to the problem of variable selection and deteriorate the performance of the LASSO.
+It is known that collinearity and high dimensionality add difficulty to the problem of variable selection and deteriorate the performance of the LASSO.
 The smaller the $r$ is, the more severe the problem of collinearity becomes.
-As reflected by Table~\ref{tab3}, the empirical SDP increases as $r$ decreases, indicating that the correlation between fitted and observed responses is more likely to be smaller than the spurious correlation.
+As reflected in Table~\ref{tab3}, the empirical SDP increases as $r$ decreases, indicating that the correlation between fitted and observed responses is more likely to be smaller than the spurious correlation.